twystd/tweetnacl-android/README.md

 5. [NaCl: Cryptography for the Internet][slides]
 6. [On NaCl: Undefined Behaviour][ciawof]
 7. [Safe, Efficient, and Portable Rotate in C/C++][regehr]
+8. [StackOveflow:Is there a replacement for /dev/random on Android JNI][stackoverflow]
+9. [Issue 42265:Android empties the entropy pool, resulting in blocking, user perceived lag/poor performance][issue] 10.[Android Developer's Blog:Some SecureRandom Thoughts][android]

 [tweetnacl]:     http://tweetnacl.cr.yp.to
 [tweetnacl-pdf]: http://tweetnacl.cr.yp.to/tweetnacl-20131229.pdf